AstraZeneca/rexmex/README.md

 **Scorecard**

 A **rexmex** score card allows the reporting of recommender system performance metrics, plotting the performance metrics and saving those.
-Our framework provides 7 rating, 38 classification, Z ranking, and W coverage metrics.
+Our framework provides 7 rating, 38 classification, 18 ranking, and 2 coverage metrics.

 **Metric Sets**